-Master of Education in Special Education; Emphasis in Early Childhood Education
+Master of Education - Special Education; Emphasis in Early Childhood Education

 The M.Ed. program is designed to meet the needs of persons who hold a baccalaureate degree and wish to earn a master's degree in special education/early childhood education, with or without licensure.
 Students are expected to develop a plan of study that is most relevant to their educational purposes.
 Students seeking a license to teach should be aware that certification or endorsement requirements might limit their choices.